colmjude/flask_prototyping/README.md

 pip install -r requirements.txt
 ```

 We then need to fetch the latest GOVUK assets.
+Requires you to have Ruby 2.2.0 or higher

 ```
 python manage.py install_all_govuk_assets --app-dir application